Sung-Huan/ANNOgesic/docs/source/tutorial.rst

         --manual_files ANNOgesic/input/manual_TSSs/NC_009839_manual_TSS.gff \
         --project_path ANNOgesic

-We assign the manual-checked TSS gff file to ``--manual_files``.
+We assigned the manual-checked TSS gff file to ``--manual_files``.
 Therefore, the output gff file will contain the manual-detected TSSs and predicted TSSs.
 If we didn't assign it, Only the predicted TSSs will be included in output gff file.
 The output files are gff file, MasterTable and statistic files.